dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 You can find more details about preparing input files [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#generate-pyrate-input-file-option-1) and [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#generate-pyrate-input-file-option-2)

+By default the RJMCMC assumes a uniform prior on the time of rate shifts, with the constraint that a time bin cannot be smaller than 1 time unit (e.g. 1 myr).
+To change this prior you can use the flag `-min_dt` specifying the minimum allowed duration of a bin, e.g.:

+`python PyRate.py -d Canidae_1_G_se_est.txt -A 4 -min_dt 0.5`

+allowes rate shifts to be separated by at least 0.5 myr.
+Note that setting this parameter to small values can lead to instable results, especially for small datasets.

 ## RJMCMC Output
 RJMCMC analyses by default produce 4 output files:
 ####  1) sum.txt